DEFEAT ICE DAMS

 The icicles hanging from eaves and gutters may be a faint memory now.
 But winter is coming, and along with it one of your worst enemies–ice dams.
 Ice dams are continuous chunks of ice that form along the margins of your roof.
-While frozen, they’re no more trouble than the icicles that hang down.
-But during the warmer parts of a day, water melting off the roof pools behind the ice, then seeps back up under the shingles.
+While frozen, they are no more trouble than the icicles that hang down.
+But during the warmer parts of a day, water melting off the roof pools behind the ice then seeps back up under the shingles.
 Sometimes water can work its way 5 or even 10 ft. back up under the shingles.
-Eventually it drips through the roof into the soffits (the outside overhangs), walls, and worst of all, into your ceilings.
-You’ll first see rust spots on drywall fasteners, then perhaps peeling paint, drywall and stains around windows and doors.
+Eventually, it drips through the roof into the soffits (the outside overhangs), walls, and worst of all, into your ceilings.
+You will first see rust spots on drywall fasteners, then perhaps peeling paint, drywall, and stains around windows and doors.
 Insurance companies pay millions of dollars to thousands of homeowners annually to repair the damage.
-But it’s never enough to cover the time and aggravation of getting everything fixed.
+But it is never enough to cover the time and aggravation of getting everything fixed.

 In a house, heat moves through the ceiling and insulation by conduction through the slanted portion of the ceiling.
 In many homes, there is little space in regions like this for insulation, so it is important to use insulation’s with high R-value per inch to reduce heat loss by conduction.

 The top surface of the insulation is warmer than the other surroundings in the attic.
 Therefore, the air just above the insulation is heated and rises, carrying heat by convection to the roof.
 The higher temperatures in the insulation’s top surface (compared to the roof sheathing) transfers heat outward by radiation.
 These two modes of heat transfer can be reduced by adding insulation.
 This will make the top surface temperature of the insulation closer to surrounding attic temperatures directly affecting convection and radiation from this surface.